ikelaiah/cli-fp/docs/guide-creating-git-cli.md

-# Beginner's Guide to CLI Framework
+# Guide to CLI Framework - Creating a Git-like CLI Application

 ## Introduction